 To cope with the extended exposure to hot gases due to the moonburner grain configuration I decided to apply additional phenolic protection on the inside of the liner.
 Rather than adding a full length casting tube I decided to cut the casting tube in two pieces and applied an additional layer of phenolic near the core

 This post is used as a repository.
 Pictures are pretty self explanatory.
 Off set core 17,5mm.

 Sneak preview of a new to be developped motor.
 The core design was copied after excellent test results from AV.
 The plan is to step up our APCP motors in size without the need of costly matching phenolic liners and casting tubes normally required for BATES grain motors.
-This core design allows monolithic cast grain with a neutral burn and endured
+This fin core design allows for a monolithic cast grain with a neutral burn,